The Three Stooges (2012 film)

-The Three Stooges (promoted as The Three Stooges: The Movie) is a 2012 American slapstick comedy film based on the film shorts from 1934 to 1959 starring the comedy trio of the same name.
+The Three Stooges (promoted as The Three Stooges: The Movie) is a 2012 American slapstick comedy film based on the 1925–70 comedy trio of the same name.
 It was produced, written and directed by the Farrelly brothers and co-written by Mike Cerrone.
 It stars Chris Diamantopoulos, Sean Hayes, and Will Sasso, re-creating the eponymous characters played by Moe Howard, Larry Fine and Curly Howard.

-The story places the Stooges in a then-modern setting.
-After over a decade of casting problems, principal photography took place from May to July 2011.
-The film was released on April 13, 2012 by 20th Century Fox.
+The story places the Stooges in a 21st-century setting, where they have to get money in order to save an orphanage that they lived in since childhood, while getting involved in a murder plot revolving one of their childhood friends.
+After over a decade of setbacks stemming from casting issues, principal photography took place from May to July 2011.
+The film was released by 20th Century Fox on April 13, 2012.
+It received mixed reviews by critics, who praised its performances (specifically those by Diamantopoulos, Hayes and Sasso), humor, heart, timing, the Farrelly brothers' direction and faithfulness to the source material, while criticizing its convoluted narrative.

 Plot

 The film has three acts, referred to as episodes (a reference to how the original Three Stooges short films were packaged for television by Columbia Pictures).